Andy Parkinson: Accrington Stanley

 He joined Accrington Stanley for the 2010/11 season.
 On 23 May 2011 it was announced that he would be released at the end of June 2011 when his current contract expired.

 Aberystwyth Town

 In August 2011 after a trial with Barrow AFC, he moved to Aberystwyth Town.

 Prestatyn Town

 In July 2012 he joined Prestatyn Town.

 Where he struck up a great goal scoring partnership with Jason Price as Prestatyn found themselves near the top of the table.
 At the end of his first season with the north Wales club he helped them lift the Welsh cup for the first time in their history, scoring a free kick in a 3–1 win after extra time against 8-time winners Bangor City.Parkinson made his European debut in July 2013 as Prestatyn defeated Latvians Lepajas Metalurgs in the Europa League 1st qualifying round.

 Coaching career

-Parkinson was appointed Youth Team manager of Tranmere Rovers in late 2015.
+Parkinson was appointed Youth Team manager of Tranmere Rovers in late 2015..
+In 2018, following the clousure of the Youth Team, Parkinson became a coach for the first team.
 In 2020, Parkinson had a spell as joint caretaker manager of Tranmere until the appointment of Keith Hill.
+In 2026, Parkinson again had a spell as caretaker manager of Tranmere.